 New York Sports Betting Revenue

-In the meantime, this page will keep you informed with the most important details and analysis of monthly New York sports betting revenue reports.
+This page will keep you informed with the most important details and analysis of monthly New York sports betting revenue reports.
 Here’s everything you need to know about the business of sports betting in the Empire State.

 Here’s what each number represents: